Helping your clients move their mortgage to a new property

 Where a mortgage has more than one part, each individual part is subject to its own ERC.
 Where a product has expired between redemption and completion of the new loan, the customer must choose a product from the current range and the ERC will still be refunded (subject to completion being within 6 months of the original redemption).

 In all cases a new valuation will be carried out for all portability applications, regardless of whether a top-up product is required to determine the new loan to value (LTV) of the lending.
-A non-refundable standard valuation fee is payable for this, and this fee will automatically be added to the mortgage account and interest charged on this daily.
-Borrowers can send a cheque for valuation fee at the time the valuation is instructed to avoid being charged interest on the fee.
+A non-refundable standard valuation fee is payable for this and needs to be paid upfront.

 If the existing mortgage was self-certified, in order to have a top up product, the customer must provide income verification to cover the total debt.
 The top up product should be full status.
 A straight port (same or lower loan size and LTV) is allowed without income verification - subject to payment history.